0xPolygonID/polygonid-issuer-marketplace/README.md

-export API_DOMAIN=api.example.com  #Domain for the API export PRIVATE_KEY='YOUR PRIVATE KEY' #Private key of the wallet. export STATIC_IP='YOUR STATIC IP' #Provide the Static IP if you have any otherwise leave this field.
+export API_DOMAIN=api.example.com  #Domain for the API export PRIVATE_KEY='YOUR PRIVATE KEY' #Private key of the wallet. export STATIC_IP='YOUR STATIC IP' #Provide the Static IP if you have any otherwise leave this field. export UI_PASSWORD='' # Password to login the UI export ISSUER_NAME='YOUR DESIRED ISSUER NAME' # Provide the Issuer Name. export MAINNET='true' #'False' if you want to use testnet. export ETHEREUMURL='URL LINK OF ETHEREUM' #

 ```

 #### Install the helm chart